Modernization

 The market drivers: real data, real urgency

-Camerinelli shared compelling data from Datos Insights' annual survey of over 1,000 mid-sized to large corporations across 11 countries.
+Datos Insights surveyed over 1,000 mid-sized to large corporations across 11 countries.
 The numbers reveal why embedded finance has become strategic rather than optional:

-60% of corporates say ERP system integration is an important or urgent priority.
-The ERP is the "enterprise cockpit" from which they don't want to move their corporate smartphone.
+• 60% of corporates say ERP system integration is an important or urgent priority, preferring to operate from their "enterprise cockpit"

 The defensive strategy that became an opportunity